taylorwood/taylorwood.github.io/_posts/2026-06-19-social-norms-and-low-doers.md

 When the shortfall crosses a threshold, a negative balance triggers a switch in the agent's baseline strategy.

-The asymmetry for the hs1 vs ls1 collaborations is in their opening play: hs1 starts at H and can fall short, but ls1 starts at L and in an LL exchange *already earns its second-best outcome*.
+The asymmetry for the hs1 vs ls1 collaborations is apparent from the opening play: hs1 starts at H and can fall short, but ls1 starts at L and in an LL exchange *already earns its second-best outcome*.

 <details>
 <summary>Exchange sequence diagram</summary>